Adelaide River War Cemetery: Description

 The Adelaide River War Cemetery is located 1 km off the Stuart Highway in the town of Adelaide River.

 The Cemetery is entered through an entrance building purpose built as a porte-cochere, constructed of concrete blocks painted pale yellow, sandstone columns and seat, granite altar.
 The floor is brick (c.1985) and the wall capping is cast concrete.
 The entry door is painted cast iron with a copper clad roof over cast concrete.
 The building provides visitors with information about the bombing during WWII of Darwin and surrounds.
 The information is engraved on metal plaques fixed to the insides of the walls.

 The Cemetery is divided into two main sections.
 The eastern section is a military cemetery, containing 434 burials of service personnel who died in and near north Australia during World War Two, and memorials to persons who died in the north Australian theatre but whose bodies were not recovered.
 The burials comprise 14 airmen of the Royal Air Force, 12 unidentified men of the British Merchant Navy, one soldier of the Canadian Army, 18 sailors, 181 soldiers and 201 airmen belonging to the Australian forces, and seven men of the Australian Merchant Navy.

 The graves are laid out in formal straight lines with bronze plaques on low concrete plinths.
 A small plant shrub is located between each plaque.

 Located centrally in the cemetery between the entrance building and the Cross of Sacrifice (at the rear of the cemetery) is the Northern Territory Memorial to the Missing, constructed of sandstone.
 The total number honoured on the Memorial is 293, of whom 103 belong to the Australian Army, 164 to the Royal Australian Air Force and 26 to the Australian Merchant Navy.
-Included in the Army honours is a sister of the Australian Army Nursing Service.
+Included in the Army names is a sister of the Australian Army Nursing Service.